-ENJOY A QUIET, COUNTRY SETTING!
+ENJOY OUR QUIET COUNTRY SETTING!
 By I-5, our BIG RIG friendly park is centrally located between Portland, OR/Vancouver, WA/Mt.
 Rainier/Mt.
-St. Helens - all a day trip away and 6 hours south of Vancouver, BC.
-Shopping.
-Fishing in 3 nearby rivers.
+St. Helens - all a day trip away and 6 hours south of Vancouver, BC...Great Fishing in 3 nearby rivers!

 cleanliness and physical characteristics of restrooms, including interior construction, adequate supplies/odor free, adequate number of facilities, exterior appearance and location in relation to park spaces, and interior appearance.

 the park's setting and site layout, function and identification of signage, overall exterior building maintenance, noise, trash disposal, litter and debris around the grounds and sites, and appearance of grounds, sites and entrance area.

 We stayed at the park for 5 months.
 Initially we were excited to be in the area as it was closer to our family.
 Within the first week we realized we had made a huge mistake.
 The one thing we needed desperately was WiFi.
 We were told “corporate” was in the process of upgrading their system.
 We never had WiFi.
 They say they are pet friendly.
 Yes right, they charge $20 a dog per month and provide nothing for the $20 paid.
 We won’t be back and have spread the word to our RV group that there is no value in staying at brook hollow rv park.